jaenudin86/AdoExecutor/README.md

 * Easiness of use - after reading this document You should have the knowledge to configure the library and execute database query.
 * Adaptable to many database engines - those that support ADO.NET driver.

+## Examples
+If You want see some of examples, please visit wiki: [ADO EXECUTOR WIKI](https://github.com/treformat/AdoExecutor/wiki)

 ## Quick start:

 #### 1. Creating an instance of object to query database